shenwei356/csvtk/doc/docs/usage.md

         $ cat testdata/digitals2.csv \
             | csvtk summary -f 4:sum,f5:sum -i
-        [ERRO] fail to parse digital field: f5, you may mix use digital fields and column names
+        [ERRO] failed to parse f5 as a field number, you may mix the use of field numbers and column names

 1. groupby